-Congress adopted the Chase plan, and as a result the first government-issued paper money came into existence.
-That same year, the president appointed a commissioner of Internal Revenue, who was given the authority to assess, levy, and collect taxes.
-Items such as medicine, perfume, cosmetics, alcohol, and tobacco June 10, 2005. were taxed, and stamps were provided as proof of collection of the tax.
-The BEP began by printing only the beer and cigar stamps, but by 1878, they were producing nearly all Revenue stamps.
+Congress adopted the Chase plan, and as a result, the first government-issued paper money came into existence.
+That same year, the president appointed a commissioner of internal revenue, who was given the authority to assess, levy, and collect taxes.
+Items such as medicine, perfume, cosmetics, alcohol, and tobacco were taxed, and stamps were provided as proof of collection of the tax.
+The BEP began by printing only the beer and cigar stamps, but by 1878, nearly all revenue stamps were produced by them.